-Learning gains means that the student demonstrates gains from one (1) year to the next year sufficient to meet the criteria below for the FAST PM3 or B.E.S.T.
-EOC assessments.
+Learning gains means that the student demonstrates gains from one (1) year to the next year sufficient to meet the criteria below for the FAST PM3/FAA or B.E.S.T./FAA EOC assessments.
 Learning gains may be demonstrated in ELA and Mathematics.
-Students with two (2) consecutive years of valid FAST PM3/B.E.S.T.
-EOC assessments may demonstrate learning gains.
+Students with two (2) consecutive years of valid FAST PM3/FAA and/or B.E.S.T.FAA EOC assessments may demonstrate learning gains.